MicrosoftDocs/sql-docs/docs/advanced-analytics/python/setup-python-client-tools-sql.md

 > For a video demonstration, see [Run R and Python Remotely in SQL Server from Jupyter Notebooks](https://blogs.msdn.microsoft.com/mlserver/2018/07/10/run-r-and-python-remotely-in-sql-server-from-jupyter-notebooks-or-any-ide/).

 > [!Note]
 > An alternative to installing just the client libraries is using a standalone server.
 Using a standalone server as a rich client is an option that some customers prefer for more end-to-end scenario work.
 If you have a [standalone server](../install/sql-machine-learning-standalone-windows-install.md) as provided in SQL Server setup, you have a Python server that is fully decoupled from a SQL Server database engine instance.
 A standalon server includes the open-source base distribution of Anaconda plus the Microsoft-specific libraries.
 You can find the Python executable at this location: `C:\Program Files\Microsoft SQL Server\140\PYTHON_SERVER`.
-As validation of your rich client install, open a [Jupyter notebook](#python-tools) to run commands.
+As validation of your rich client install, open a [Jupyter notebook](#python-tools) to run commands using the Python.exe on the server.

 ## 1 - Install Python packages